BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ## 📖 8.1 Definitions of Technical Terms

-Demonstrating that the Shift-and-Stitch method is mathematically equivalent to using Dilated Convolutions.

 * **Max Pooling**: A mathematical filter that slides a window over data and only keeps the largest number in that window;
 * **Stride ($s$)**: The number of positions a filter jumps forward each time it moves;
 * **Convolution**: A mathematical operation where a small grid of weights (the kernel) slides over data, multiplying and adding numbers together to find patterns;